FAITH AND WORKS

 Again, the gift of God is not like the result of the one man’s sin: The judgment followed one sin and brought condemnation, but the gift followed many trespasses and brought justification.
 For if, by the trespass of the one man, death reigned through that one man, how much more will those who receive God’s abundant provision of grace and of the gift of righteousness reign in life through the one man, Jesus Christ.
 (Romans 5:16,17)

+One man’s sin brought spiritual and physical death to mankind.
+One Man’s obedience brought righteousness to multitudes.
 Death reigned through Adam.
 Those who receive God’s grace and the gift of righteousness will reign in life through Jesus Christ.

 Reigning in life means that as we continually seek the Lord Jesus Christ, we are able to denounce and renounce the spiritual death that is in us.
 We are preparing for the resurrection of our body when the Lord returns.

-Each day we are tempted to collaborate with death and each day we choose to collaborate with death or to collaborate with the Life that is in the living Jesus.
-To give in to the pull of death in our sinful nature leads toward corruption in the Day of Resurrection.
-To resist the death and choose Christ leads toward eternal life in the Day of Resurrection.
-God always will help us if we desire to choose life instead of death.
+Either death is reigning in us or we are reigning in life.
+We make this decision each day.
+The struggle is death and life, death and life, death and life.
+Each day we are tempted to collaborate with death, and each day we choose to collaborate with death or to collaborate with the Life that is in the living Jesus.
+To give in to the pull of death in our sinful nature leads to corruption in the Day of Resurrection.
+To resist the death and choose Christ leads to eternal life in the Day of Resurrection.
+God will always help us if we want to choose life instead of death.

 Consequently, just as the result of one trespass was condemnation for all men, so also the result of one act of righteousness was justification that brings life for all men.
 For just as through the disobedience of the one man the many were made sinners, so also through the obedience of the one man the many will be made righteous.
 (Romans 5:18,19)

 Adam’s one sin brought condemnation on all of us.
 Christ’s obedience to God purchased righteousness for all, and eternal life resulting from that righteousness.
+The disobedience of the one man made all men sinners.
+The obedience of one Man made many men righteous.

-Can you see from the above that Paul is not telling us how to conduct our discipleship; how to live the Christian life?
+Can you see from the above that Paul is not telling us how to conduct our discipleship, how to live the Christian life?
 Rather Paul is portraying clearly how through Christ we pass from the sin and death of Adam to the righteousness and life of God through Christ.

-Once we receive this righteousness, this life, then we have to follow the Holy Spirit each day as He leads us in paths of righteousness.
+This the Law of Moses can never do, and that is Paul’s point.
+Once we receive this righteousness, this life, then we must follow the Holy Spirit each day as He leads us in paths of righteousness.
 If we do not, then the program of redemption is aborted.
-As Paul says, if we continue in the sinful nature we will die spiritually and reap corruption in our mortal body in the Day of Resurrection.
+As Paul says, if we continue in the sinful nature, we will die spiritually and reap corruption in our mortal body in the Day of Resurrection.

 For if you live according to the sinful nature, you will die; but if by the Spirit you put to death the misdeeds of the body, you will live, (Romans 8:13)